jsmolka/blog/content/posts/progress-report-4/index.md

 The problem can be fixed with a quite simple solution.
 Every color read from the palette needs to be masked with `0x7FFF` to clear the most significant bit.
 That prevents confusing transparent pixels with malformed white pixels.

 ## Sprite Tile Restrictions
-This issue is another prime example for the "most games don't use bitmaps, therefore I can't test them" category.
+This issue is another prime example of the "most games don't use bitmaps, therefore I can't test them" category.
 If you compare both images down below, you will notice some strange, colorful pixels in the top left corner of the first one.
 Those are uninitialized sprites that were wrongfully rendered by the emulator.

 {{<wrap>}}
   {{<image src="img/pokemon-series-bug.png" caption="Uninitialized sprites in the top left corner">}}
   {{<image src="img/pokemon-series.png" caption="No sprites in the top left corner">}}
 {{</wrap>}}

 The cause of this problem is best described in Martin Korths [GBATEK](https://problemkaputt.de/gbatek.htm), which is the most comprehensive and complete reference document for the GBA.
-That even holds up when comparing against Nintendo's official programming manual.
+That even holds up when compared to Nintendo's official programming manual.

 > OBJs are always combined of one or more 8x8 pixel Tiles (much like BG Tiles in BG Modes 0-2).
-However, OBJ Tiles are stored in a separate area in VRAM: 06010000-06017FFF (32 KBytes) in BG Mode 0-2 or 06014000-06017FFF (16 KBytes) in BG Mode 3-5.
+However, OBJ Tiles are stored in a separate area in VRAM: 06010000-06017FFF (32 KBytes) in BG Mode 0-2, or 06014000-06017FFF (16 KBytes) in BG Mode 3-5.
 Depending on the size of the above area (16K or 32K) and on the OBJ color depth (4bit or 8bit), 256-1024 8x8 dots OBJ Tiles can be defined.
 >
 > &mdash; Martin Korth, [GBATEK](https://problemkaputt.de/gbatek.htm#lcdobjoverview)

 The important part here is the one talking about tile address restrictions for different background modes.
 Bitmap modes (background modes 3 to 5) can't use as many sprite tiles as tiled backgrounds.
-That is because some bitmap modes use multiple frames which occupy the first `0x4000` bytes of sprite tile memory.
+That is because some bitmap modes use multiple frames that occupy the first `0x4000` bytes of sprite tile memory.
 The code below shows the calculation of a tile address followed by the necessary check.

 ```cpp
 u32 addr = mmu.vram.mirror(entry.base_tile + size * tile.offset(tiles));